Skip to content

 How is child support calculated in Louisiana?

 Louisiana uses the Income Shares model.
-Both parents' adjusted gross incomes are combined, and a basic child support obligation is determined from the state schedule established in La.
+Both parents' adjusted gross incomes are combined, and a basic child support obligation is determined from the Act 86 (2024) schedule in La.
 R.S.
-9:315.19.
+9:315.19, covering incomes from $1,050 to $40,000 with 6 child columns.
 Each parent pays their proportional share based on their percentage of the combined income.
-The calculation includes adjustments for health insurance, net child care costs, and extraordinary medical expenses.

 How does shared custody affect child support in Louisiana?